-"(...) the inhabitants have called them the Columns of Hercules; they believe that they were dug through by him; upon which the sea, which was before excluded, gained admission, and so changed the face of nature."Pliny knew very little about the formation of the Earth: he simply lacked the knowledge we have accumulated since the 18th century to understand the processes shaping landscape.
+"(...) the inhabitants have called them the Columns of Hercules; they believe that they were dug through by him; upon which the sea, which was before excluded, gained admission, and so changed the face of nature."Pliny knew very little about the formation of the Earth: he simply lacked the scientific knowledge accumulated ever since.
 However, he understood that the Earth is not static but it changes as a result of dynamic processes.
 And he did know the widespread salt outcrops present along most of the Mediterranean coast: The Romans used profusely the gypsum salt crystals as window glasses, for example.
-Today, we can only imagine what the origin of Pliny's account was, but science is giving us strong evidence that the Mediterranean was once indeed largely desiccated and that it was later refilled in a catastrophic event, just as those native Iberian peoples believed.
+Today, we can only imagine how was Pliny's account originated, but science is giving us strong evidence that the Mediterranean was once indeed largely desiccated and that it was later refilled in a catastrophic event, just as those native Iberian peoples believed.

-In 1867, paleontologist Karl Mayer-Eymar realized that those gypsum outcrops had all a similar geological age, and named that period Messinian after the impressive salt mines near the Sicilian town of Messina.
-In 1877, Carl Ochsenius published an influential work on the formation of the salt giants, those large deposits of salt recognized in the geological record of many regions.
+In 1867, paleontologist Karl Mayer-Eymar realized that those gypsum outcrops formed in a similar geological age, and named that period Messinian after the impressive salt mines near the Sicilian town of Messina.
+In 1877, Carl Ochsenius published an influential work on the formation of such salt giants, these large deposits of salt recognized in many regions.
 The period of Mediterranean-wide salt deposition was recognized in 1954 as a dramatic environmental crisis, and accordingly became known as the Messinian Salinity Crisis, after the italian geologist Raimondo Selli.
 Only in the last decades has been the crisis properly dated as 5.3 to 6 million years old, around the time when the first hominids walked in Africa.

 |Present inflow and outflow from the Atlantic across the Gibraltar|

 Strait.
 The outgoing current is denser and runs underneath the inflow.